JPac45/Active-Directory-Deployment-within-Azure-VMs/README.md

   Within Azure Virtual Machines, select the Windows Server 2022 VM:</b>

-- Click on the Windows Server 2023 (In this example, it is named DC-1)
+- Click on the Windows Server 2023 (In this example, it is named DC-1).
-- Click Networking under settings on the left
+- Click Networking under settings on the left.
-- Click the highlighted link after Network Interface:
+- Click the highlighted link after Network Interface:.
-- Click IP configurations under settings on the left
+- Click IP configurations under settings on the left.
-- Under Private IP Address, Click on the word Dynamic
+- Under Private IP Address, Click on the word Dynamic.
-- Click on Static and then Save to make the IP address static
+- Click on Static and then Save to make the IP address static.

 <p>